3 Stone Cushion Cut Engagement Rings – Best Settings

 The Background and History of the Cushion Cut

 The Cushion Diamond is not new by any means, as it spans over 200 years with some tremendous changes in its evolution until it has reached the Modern Brilliance known and loved today.
-While it has been taken over as the number one shape in terms of popularity by the Round Cut, there was a time where the Cushion Cut was the most sought after and popular diamond shape in the world, especially during the Art Deco movement.
+While it has been taken over as the number one shape in terms of popularity by the Round Cut, there was a time when the Cushion Cut was the most sought-after and popular diamond shape in the world, especially during the Art Deco movement.
+In fact, you may have noticed the resurgence of the Antique Cushion Cut Diamond in antique-inspired engagement rings.

 However, the Cushion Shape remains very popular to this day, much thanks to its unique structure and ability to act as the center stone diamond in vintage or art deco style three stone rings and other forms of jewelry.
 After all, when shopping for diamond jewelry, especially engagement rings or wedding rings, you’re looking for something that will stand the test of time.
 The cushion has been there and done that!